vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 # Getting Started with Passes

-Create the pass data model, build a pass and distribute it.
+Create the pass data model, build a pass for Apple Wallet and distribute it with a Vapor server.

 ## Overview